pnxenopoulos/boon-fixtures/README.md

 # boon-fixtures
-Fixtures (demo / replay files and other artifacts) for the boon project
+This repo contains fixtures (demo / replay files and other artifacts) for the [boon](https://github.com/pnxenopoulos/boon) project.
+Fixtures will be available as [Github releases](https://github.com/pnxenopoulos/boon-fixtures/releases).